 The Regulatory Context for Alternative Data Credit Scoring

 The use of alternative data in credit decisioning is not unregulated — but the regulation is enabling rather than restrictive when the practices are sound.
-The RBI's Account Aggregator framework, launched in 2021 and expanded significantly through 2023 and 2024, is the regulatory infrastructure that makes GST and bank statement data available for credit decisioning with explicit, revocable borrower consent.
-The GSTN API for lenders provides access to GST filing data with consent from the registered taxpayer.
-The DPDP Act 2023 governs the collection, processing, and storage of the personal and financial data that the Thin-File AI uses.
+The Fed / OCC's open banking / Plaid data framework, launched in 2021 and expanded significantly through 2023 and 2024, is the regulatory infrastructure that makes federal tax filing and bank statement data available for credit decisioning with explicit, revocable borrower consent.
+The GSTN API for lenders provides access to federal tax filing data with consent from the registered taxpayer.
+The CCPA / state privacy laws 2023 governs the collection, processing, and storage of the personal and financial data that the Thin-File AI uses.

 Each of these frameworks creates obligations — on consent collection, data minimisation, purpose limitation, and the borrower's right to explanation of automated decisions — that the Thin-File AI is designed from the ground up to satisfy.
 Compliance with the financial inclusion regulatory framework is not retrofitted onto the Thin-File AI.
 It is structural.